easifem/easifem.github.io/docs/docs-api/DOF/GetIndex.md

 END INTERFACE
 ```

-- This function returns indices, representing the location of all the degrees of freedom of physical variable given by ivar, at nodes given in nodenum.
+- This function returns indices, representing the location of all the degrees of freedom of physical variable given by `ivar`, at nodes given in `nodenum`.
 - The physical variable is defined by `ivar`
-- The size of these indices is equal to the total number of DOF defined for the `ivar` physical variable times the size of nodenum.
+- The size of these indices is equal to the total number of `DOF` defined for the `ivar` physical variable times the size of `nodenum`.

 ## Interface 6